Floyd Rose Tremolos for Left Hand Guitars: Original and Genuine

 Kramer did make left hand versions of their U.S-assembled Pacer, Baretta, and "E.E" Pro I Series (1987-1988), as well as their Japanese-made Focus 1000 Series (1986-1987) with German Original Floyd Rose tremolos.

-While the German-made tremolo has been the flagship Original Floyd Rose model for decades, in the last few years there has been an increase of negative public opinion about quality and consistency.
+While the German-made tremolo has been the flagship Original Floyd Rose model for over 40 years, in the last few years there has been an increase of negative public opinion about quality and consistency.

 Lefty versions used to be available in chrome, satin chrome, black, gold, black nickel, vintage copper, and satin pearl, but as of late 2025, black, black nickel, and vintage copper have so far been deleted as the Schaller versions become phased out.